kot-behemoth/awesome-org-roam/readme.md

 - [PKMigrator](https://github.com/AnweshGangula/PKMigrator) - Roam Research markdown export to Org Roam files.
 - [dendroam](https://github.com/vicrdguez/dendroam) - Attempt of bringing to bring to emacs some [Dendron](https://github.com/dendronhq/dendron) features hand in hand with [Org Roam](https://github.com/org-roam/org-roam).
-- [nobiot/md-roam](https://github.com/nobiot/md-roam) - Use Org-roam with markdown files by adding Md-roam as a plug-in.
+- [md-roam](https://github.com/nobiot/md-roam) - Use Org-roam with markdown files by adding Md-roam as a plug-in.
 Mix org and markdown files in a single Org-roam database.
 - [org-roam-capture-extension](https://github.com/xiliuya/org-roam-capture-extension) - A Chrome and Firefox extension facilitating org-capture in emacs.
+- [org-roam-ql](https://github.com/ahmed-shariff/org-roam-ql) - An org-ql interface for org-roam
+- [citar-org-roam](https://github.com/emacs-citar/citar-org-roam) - An emacs package to provide tighter Citar and Org-Roam integration.
+- [org-similarity](https://github.com/brunoarine/org-similarity) - A package to help Emacs org-mode users discover similar or related files.
+Under the hood, it uses Python and scikit-learn for text feature extraction, and nltk for text pre-processing.
+- [org-roam-search](https://github.com/natask/org-roam-search) - Org-ql like search for org-roam. depends on the following packages not yet on melpa.
+- [consult-org-roam](https://github.com/jgru/consult-org-roam) - A collection of functions to operate org-roam with the help of consult and its live preview feature.
+You can use it to search, filter and find notes, preview backlinks as well as forward links, and sift through currently open org-roam buffers.
+- [Zetteldesk.el](https://github.com/Vidianos-Giannitsis/zetteldesk.el) - Zetteldesk.el is an emacs library built on top of org-roam with the purpose of easier revision on various subjects and a better outliner tool for emacs
+- [org-roam-bibtex](https://github.com/org-roam/org-roam-bibtex) - Org Roam integration with bibliography management software
+-

 ## Resources